 The festive season means fun with friends and family, goodwill and giving.
-Sadly, ’tis also a prime time for cybercrooks to cook up nefarious schemes.
+Sadly, it's also a prime time for cybercrooks to cook up nefarious schemes.

-A few scams are specific to the holidays, but most are variations on everyday fraud, ramped up to match seasonal spikes in spending and web traffic.
+Most scams are variations on everyday fraud, ramped up to match seasonal spikes in spending and web traffic.
 Not surprisingly, they often center on shopping, especially online.
 As real retailers roll out their seasonal deals, scammers seek to snare bargain-hunting shoppers with bogus websites and social media campaigns that impersonate major brands.
 These “spoofing” sites and fake posts entice you to spend money for products you’ll never receive.